TommyMart/Data_Visualisation_API/readme.md

 -	Nullable

 `id = db.Column(db.Integer, primary_key=True)`
-Where ‘id’ is a column of the table, with a datatype of integer and is the primary key of the table.
+Here ‘id’ is a column of the table, with a datatype of integer and is the primary key of the table.
 `user_id = db.Column(db.Integer, db.ForeignKey('users.id')`
-Where 'name' is a column of a table, with a datatype of integer, and is a foriegn key of the 'id' attribute from the users table.
+In this example, 'user_id' is a column with a data type of integer and is a foreign key referencing the 'id' attribute from the users table.
 `name = db.Column(db.String, nullable=False)`
-Where ‘name’ is a column of the table, with a datatype of string and cannot be null.
+Here ‘name’ is a column of the table, with a datatype of string and cannot be null.

+**Relationships** <br>
-**Relationships** - define how different tables or models relate to each other.
+Relationships define how different tables or models relate to each other.
+For example:

 `‘posts = db.relationship("Post", back_populates="user", cascade="all, delete")’`

 Let’s break this code down…
--	`db.relationship` is a function that defines that there is a relationship.
+-	`db.relationship` is a function that defines a relationship.
 -	`”Post”` is the name of the related model.
 -	`back_populates=”user”` - specifies the attribute on the related model that points back to the current model.
 This indicates that the ‘Post’ model has an attribute ‘user’ that points back to the ‘User’ model.
--	` cascade="all, delete"` - determines that all related objects are deleted when the parent object is deleted.
-For example, when a user is deleted so are the users posts and comments.
+-	` cascade="all, delete"` determines that all related objects are deleted when the parent object is deleted.
+For example, when a user is deleted so are the user's posts and comments.

-This code connects the Post model and the user field, a user can make multiple posts, but a post can only be created by one user.
+This code connects the `Post` model and the `User` model, indicating that a user can create multiple posts, but a post can only be created by one user.

 **Database Interaction**

-- Determine what data to fetch using `db.select(User).filter_by(id=user_id)`, which selects a User based on the id from the URL path.
+- Determine what data to fetch: `db.select(User).filter_by(id=user_id)`.
+This selects a User based on the id from the URL path.
-- Execute Statement: Execute the statement and retrieve the selected data, storing it in a variable such as user - `user = db.session.scalar(stmt)`.
-The scalar method executes a query that returns a single result, while scalars can return multiple results.
+- Execute Statement: `user = db.session.scalar(stmt)`.
+The scalar method executes a query that returns a single result, while `scalars` can return multiple results.
 - Check and Return Data:
-    - If the data is found, serialize it and return it to the client in JSON format - `return user_schema.dump(user)`.
+    - If the data is found, serialise it and return it to the client in JSON format: `return user_schema.dump(user)`.
-    - If the data is not found, return an error message and status code to the client in JSON format - `return {"error": f"User with id {user_id} not found"}, 404`.
+    - If the data is not found, return an error message and status code to the client in JSON format: `return {"error": f"User with id {user_id} not found"}, 404`.

 **Adding to Session and Commiting**

-- `db.session.delete(user)`: This command finds the user object for deletion.
+- To delete a user: `db.session.delete(user)`.
+This command finds the user object for deletion.
 The user object is a row in the database that the user is trying to delete.
 SQLAlchemy keeps track of this in its session.

-- `db.session.commit()`: This command commits the current transaction, which includes any pending changes such as the deletion found by db.session.delete(user).
+- `db.session.commit()`.
+This command commits the current transaction, which includes any pending changes such as the deletion found by `db.session.delete(user)`.
 When this is called, SQLAlchemy sends the appropriate SQL DELETE statement to the database to remove the record and finalises the database transaction.

 **Checking if id Exists**

 `event_exists = db.session.query(Event.id).filter_by(id=event_id).scalar() is not None` is used to check if a specific event exists in the database:

-`db.session.query(Event.id)`: This creates a query object to select the id column from the Event table. <br>
+`db.session.query(Event.id)` creates a query object to select the `id` column from the Event table. <br>
-`.filter_by(id=event_id)`: This filters the query to only include rows where the id matches the event_id passed in the URL path.<br>
+`.filter_by(id=event_id)` filters the query to only include rows where the `id` matches the `event_id` passed in the URL path.<br>
-`.scalar()`: This executes the query and returns a single value (the first column of the first row) from the result set, or None if no rows match the filter.
-If it were `.scalars`, this would return all the rows of the result set, or None if no rows match the filter. <br>
+`.scalar()` executes the query and returns a single value (the first column of the first row) from the result set, or `None` if no rows match the filter.
+If it were `.scalars`, this would return all the rows of the result set, or `None` if no rows match the filter. <br>
-`is not None`: This checks if the result of scalar() `is not None`.
-If the result `is not None`, it means an event with the specified id exists, and the rest of the function can run.
+`is not None` checks if the result of `scalar()` is not `None`.
+If the result is not `None`, it means an event with the specified id exists, and the rest of the function can run.
 If `is not None` is false, then the event with the specified id does not exist and it's probable an error message would be thrown. <br>

-Putting it all together, this line of code checks whether an event with the specified `event_id` exists in the database and stores True or False as event_exists. <br>
+Putting it all together, this line of code checks whether an event with the specified `event_id` exists in the database and stores `True` or `False` as `event_exists`. <br>

 ---